andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST 24-48 HOURS:
 __________________________________________________________________________

+- Bash :
-- Bash : awk , sed;
+  - awk , sed ;
+  - string matching , capturing
 - hardware-level caching vs. software-level caching, techniques
 - Endian-ness
 - malloc() use for arrays of integers and arrays of characters;